MS Can’t Take Away Hope

 What were your thoughts when you were first diagnosed?

 I was diagnosed with MS on Friday, September 26, 2008.
 I can remember the moment like it was yesterday.
 When I heard the words, "You have MS" I was in shock.
 Not only did I not know anyone with MS but I couldn't believe that I was "sick."
 Unlike many others, my diagnosis with MS happen very quickly.
 I had my first major symptoms the day before hearing the news.
 I consider myself lucky to have found out so quickly so that I could start treatment immediately.
 I now know many others who took years to find out their diagnosis.
 Not only must that be completely frustrating to not know what is wrong but it is critical time that you could/should be on treatment.
-To read more about my diagnosis story you can find it here on my blog.

 What is it like living with MS?
 How has it changed your life?